 The Clerk to the Parish Council is a paid, part-time employee.

-Meetings of the Dunston Parish Council are currently being held remotely.
-Residents may attend full council meetings and can speak briefly on village matters at the commencement of the meeting in Parishioners Items.
+Residents may attend full council meetings and can speak briefly on village matters at the commencement of the meeting in the public forum.

 All enquiries about this website or content, please contact the Parish Clerk at firstname.lastname@example.org.